Clearing of criminal records can drastically improve the lives of those with a criminal background. The benefits of criminal record clearing include:

 In Texas a person who has been convicted of a specific felony may have their conviction Set Aside and or their guilty plea withdrawn by a Judge as an act of “Judicial Clemency” while their on probation, or shortly following their termination of probation.
 It’s in the sole discretion of the Judge to set aside the conviction.
 If successful, the conviction will show it was dismissed on your record.
 The complaint and or indictment of the defendant on this charge would also be dismissed.

 While misdemeanor offenses in Texas are less serious than felonies, they still can have significant negative consequences if convicted of such offenses.
 Consequences of a misdemeanor conviction are serious and can result in the inability to get jobs of your choice, procure certain professional occupational licenses, obtain housing of your choice and attend a college that you prefer.

 When a person successfully completes their term of deferred adjudication for Class A and B misdemeanors despite their “charges being dismissed”, they will remain on their criminal record and open for public view.
 An Order For Non-Disclosure is a very important tool to prevent disclosing information on these offenses to the public including employers, housing authorities and educational institutions.

-The Law Office Of Ron Baron is experienced in representing clients in a wide array of felony cases.
+Law Office Of Ronald L. Baron, PLLC is experienced in representing clients in a wide array of felony cases.
 Felony cases are more serious and often more complex than misdemeanors.
 Consequences of being convicted of a felony offense can include prison time, long-term probation and fines.
-It’s extremely important to retain the services of an experienced...
+It’s extremely important to retain the services of an...